ericstephan/gridappsd-docs/docs/source/using_gridappsd/api_examples/pg_data_manager.rst

 Query Object Ids
 ^^^^^^^^^^^^^^^^
-*Not yet available* Returns details for a particular object based on the object Id.
+Returns details for a particular object based on the object Id.

 Allowed parameters are: